 Mexico manufacturing provides companies with a variety of benefits.
 Companies expanding to the country become part of dynamically growing industries with access to a global market and highly skilled and educated employees.

-In 2015, Mexico stood as the sixth-largest auto parts manufacturer in the world.
-Currently, the country is the 4th largest automotive exporter to the world, and the primary auto exporter to the U.S. The growth of the automotive industry aligns perfectly with the expansion of Mexico's auto clusters that help provide economies of scale and infrastructure investment.
+In 2017, Mexico stood as the fifth-largest auto parts manufacturer in the world, producing USD 85 Billion in revenue annually on average.
+In the same year, the country was the 4th largest automotive exporter to the world, and the primary auto exporter to the U.S. The growth of the automotive industry aligns perfectly with the expansion of Mexico's auto clusters that help provide economies of scale and infrastructure investment.
+Mexico is expected to produce 5 million units annually by 2020, compared to the current average at 3 million units.

 "The growth in production and in exports has been spectacular," Eduardo Solis, president of the Mexican Automobile Industry Association.
 "The growth reflects the confidence the industry has in our country."